-Google this week opened a $730m data centre in Denmark, making it the latest hyperscaler heading to the country ranked the best place in the world to build a data centre in the new Data Centre Ranking 2020, created by our sister title Investment Monitor.
+Google this week opened a $730m data centre in Denmark, making it the latest hyperscaler heading to the Nordic country ranked the best place in the world to build data resources in the new Data Centre Ranking 2020, created by our sister title Investment Monitor.
 The ranking is dominated by the Nordic nations, emphasising the appeal of the region for the sector.

 Denmark has come out on top in the index, which measured countries around the world on 29 benchmarks covering security, IT and energy infrastructure, and business environment, to find the world’s best location for data centres.
 With an overall score of 78.70, it narrowly came out ahead of neighbour Sweden (78.25).
 Another Nordic country, Finland was fifth (75.39) with the US and Netherlands third and fourth respectively.

 Norway is sixth, meaning four of the top six locations are in Northern Europe.

 “The Nordics has really become the go-to market for data centres,” says Fredrik Jansson, the chief strategy officer at DigiPlex, an American-owned business that runs data centres in locations including Denmark and Sweden.